RealDotNetDave/dotNetTips.Spargine.8/README.md

-# DotNetTips.Spargine for Microsoft .NET 8: v2024.8.5.2
+# DotNetTips.Spargine for Microsoft .NET 8: v2024.8.8.1
 ![Spargine 8](docs/Graphics/SPARGINE-8-BANNER.png)

 Open-source .NET assemblies from dotNetTips.com and **<a href="https://dotnettips.wordpress.com/about/" target="_blank">David (dotNetDave) McCarter</a>**.
-This repository is for the dotNetTips.Spargine code for .NET 8.
-Spargine encompasses foundational code that I have been crafting since the days of .NET 2!
-Additionally, it features a library designed to assist with your testing and another dedicated to benchmarking your code.
+This repository contains the dotNetTips.Spargine code for .NET 8.
+Spargine includes foundational code that I've been developing since the days of .NET 2!
+It also features a library to support your testing and another one dedicated to benchmarking your code.

 Please support this project by <a href="https://github.com/sponsors/RealDotNetDave" target="_blank">**clicking here**</a>.
 <a href="https://dotnettips.wordpress.com/spargine/" target="_blank">Click here</a> to visit the Spargine page on dotNetTips.com.
 Much of this code is also documented on <a href="https://dotnettips.wordpress.com/category/open-source/spargine/" target="_blank">**dotNetTips.com**</a>.